hkishn/deeplearning-projects/project-dog-classification/README.md

 ## Dog breed classification using CNN

 Along with exploring state-of-the-art CNN models for classification and localization, we will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
+Our goal is that by completing this project, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.

 ![Sample Output][image1]